Rocky Mountain Reina

 We highly recommend that all beekeepers – small and large – recreational and professional make efforts to mark and track queens then breed off the oldest untreated colonies.
 Our favorite breeder Queens are three years old.
 Three year old queens have proven their overall lifetime merit by surviving the diversity and adversity of our landscape in the southern Rockies while maintaining gentleness, productivity and hereditary longevity.

 Breeder Companions are shipped USPS Express mail insured (two-day guaranteed).
 We ask that those who incorporate these queens into their apiaries, to please share their performance with us.
 We require feedback in order to evaluate our existing and developing breeding protocols and to incorporate constructive input.
 We appreciate honest evaluations from all regions/climates.

-We do not claim to be developing The Super Bee, but rather are dedicated to finding what works for us and positive intent to share quality genetics.
+We do not claim to be developing The Super Bee, but rather are dedicated to finding what works for us and nurturing positive intentions into feasible and pro-active integrations to share quality genetics.
 Positive intent includes respect for nature’s calendar and a commitment to quality production.
 The best genetics in the world can be compromised if the rearing process is rushed and relies upon a barrage of synthetic inputs.

 We first started rearing queens for ourselves and our fundamental protocols have still stayed the same- We select from our oldest and best and we give their daughters a large nuc and ample time to demonstrate their laying posture.
 Of course the bees do the important part.
 Our stock continues to impress us and we hope it will impress you as well!